ltkong218/FastFlowNet/README.md

 ## Usage
 Our experiment environment is with CUDA 9.0, Python 3.6 and PyTorch 0.4.1.
-First, you should build and install the Correlation module in <code>./model/correlation_package/</code> with command below.
+First, you should build and install the Correlation module in <code>./model/correlation_package/</code> with command below
 <pre><code>$ python setup.py build</code>
-code>$ python setup.py install</code><pre>
+<code>$ python setup.py install</code></pre>

+To benchmark running speed and calculate model parameters, you can run
+<pre><code>$ python benchmark.py</code></pre>

+A demo for predicting optical flow given two time adjacent images, please run
+<pre><code>$ python demo.py</code></pre>
+Note that you can change the pre-trained models from different datasets for specific applications.
+The model <code>$./checkpoints/fastflownet_ft_mix.pth</code> is fine-tuned on mixed Sintel and KITTI, which may obtain better generalization ability.

+## License and Citation
+This software and associated documentation files (the "Software"), and the research paper (FastFlowNet: A Lightweight Network for Fast Optical Flow Estimation) including but not limited to the figures, and tables (the "Paper") are provided for academic research purposes only and without any warranty.
+Any commercial use requires my consent.
+When using any parts of the Software or the Paper in your work, please cite the following paper:
+<pre><code>
+    @inproceedings{Kong:2021:FastFlowNet,
+    title = {FastFlowNet: A Lightweight Network for Fast Optical Flow Estimation}, author = {Lingtong Kong and Chunhua Shen and Jie Yang}, booktitle = {2021 IEEE International Conference on Robotics and Automation (ICRA)}, year = {2021}
+    }
+</code></pre>